Bowling For Beginners: How To Get Started On The Lanes

 Developing a Consistent Stance

 Having a consistent stance is crucial in achieving consistent results on the lanes.
-Start by standing with your feet shoulder-width apart, aligning your dominant foot with your target.
+Start by standing with your feet -width apart, aligning your dominant foot with your target.
 Bend your knees slightly to create a stable base, and keep your upper body relaxed yet balanced.
 Your shoulders should be parallel to the foul line, and your non-bowling hand can be used for balance or to guide your aim.
 Practice maintaining this stance throughout your approach for improved accuracy.

 Perfecting your Approach